LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Study-Notes-II.md

 ---
 layout: post
-title: SAS Working Notes
+title: SAS Advanced Study Notes II
 bigimg:
 - "/img/sas.png" : "SAS Printscreen"
 ---

-This blog is used to record my daily working notes related to SAS.
+This blog is mainly used to take notes related to SAS.

+**DECLARE**: All stories and plots mentioned in this article is made-up, including names, locations, time and etc.

 # Table